 Community-based journalism is used by the trust as a powerful vehicle for furthering the personal and social development of young people in hard to reach, non-traditional communities by giving them the ability to think critically about the world and express their ideas in a clear and collaborative way.
 Practicing journalism requires them to engage in the civic life of their communities.

-CJET helps train and resource young people who the UK government refers to as NEETS (not in education, employment or training) who would like to become citizen reporters but who previously, because of their own financial circumstances or lack of education, were unable to gain access to a career in writing, photography or video.
+Among its activities, CJET helps train and resource young people who the UK government refers to as NEETS (not in education, employment or training) who would like to become citizen reporters but who previously, because of their own financial circumstances or lack of education, were unable to gain access to a career in writing, photography or video.
 It produces educational material that includes college standard online out-reach materials and tutorials for contributors interested in a career in journalism, photography or broadcasting.

-The trust has formed productive relationships with a number of media outlets and academic institutions including Sky, BBC, Media Trust, and the Time Out publication, the South London Press, City University, Goldsmiths and South Bank University.
-CJET plans to work with similar organisations in the furtherance of its key goals.
+The trust has formed productive relationships with a number of news media, trade unions and academic institutions including the BBC, Sky News, Guardian News & Media, Media Trust, Time Out, the South London Press, the Big Issue, City University, the University of Lincoln, University of Leicester, Durham University, Goldsmiths College and South Bank University.
+CJET is always keen to work with similar organisations in the furtherance of its key goals.

 It has received funding and support from organisations including Media Trust, The BBC College of Journalism, Trust for London, Unite, London Freelance Branch of the National Union of Journalists, Southwark National Union of Teachers, the University and College Union, Metropolitan Housing Trust and Midas Charity Appeals.